Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 The Platform and UI components run in the same Apache Tomcat web application server.
 The Search component runs in its own Jetty web application server.
-The Platform is usually also integrated with a Directory Server (LDAP) to be able to sync users and groups with Alfresco Content Services.
+The Platform is usually also integrated with a Directory Server (LDAP) to be able to sync users and groups with Content Services.
 And most installations also integrates with an SMTP server so the Platform can send emails, such as site invitations.

 For more information about the internals of the Platform, and specifically the content repository, see the